ObjectiveEd is building a better digital curriculum for vision-impaired kids – TechCrunch

 “We’ve developed relationships with several schools for the blind as well as leaders in the community to build educational games that tackle important skills,” Schultz said.
 “We work with both university researchers and experienced Teachers of Visually Impaired students, and Certified Orientation and Mobility specialists.
 We were surprised at how many different skills and curriculum subjects that teachers really need.”

 Based on their suggestions, for instance, the company has built two games to teach iPhone gestures and the accessibility VoiceOver rotor.
-This may be a proprietary technology from Apple but it’s something these kids need to know how to use, just like they need to know how to run a Google search, use a mouse without being able to see the screen, and other common computing tasks.
+This may be a proprietary technology from Apple, but it’s something these kids need to know how to use, just like they need to know how to run a Google search, use a mouse without being able to see the screen, and other common computing tasks.
 Why not learn it in a game like the other stuff?

 Making technological advances is all well and good, but doing so while building a sustainable business is another thing many education startups have failed to address.
 Fortunately, public school systems actually have significant money set aside specifically for students with special needs, and products that improve education outcomes are actively sought and paid for.
-These state and federal funds can’t be siphoned off to use on the rest of the class so if there’s nothing to spend them on, they go unused.
+These state and federal funds can’t be siphoned off to use on the rest of the class, so if there’s nothing to spend them on, they go unused.

 ObjectiveEd has the benefit of being easily deployed without much specialty hardware or software.
 It runs on iPads, which are fairly common in schools and homes, and the dashboard is a simple web one.
 Although it may eventually interface with specialty hardware like Braille readers, it’s not necessary for many of the games and lessons, so that lowers the deployment bar as well.

-The plan for now is to finalize and test the interface and build out the games library — ObjectiveEd isn’t quite ready to launch, but it’s important to build it with constant feedback from students, teachers, and experts.
-With luck in a year or two the visually-impaired youngsters at a school near you might have a fun new platform to learn and play with.
+The plan for now is to finalize and test the interface and build out the games library — ObjectiveEd isn’t quite ready to launch, but it’s important to build it with constant feedback from students, teachers and experts.
+With luck, in a year or two the visually-impaired youngsters at a school near you might have a fun new platform to learn and play with.

 “ObjectiveEd exists to help teachers, parents and schools adapt to this new era of gamified learning for students with disabilities, starting with blind and visually impaired students,” Schultz said.
 “We firmly believe that well-designed software combined with ‘off-the-shelf’ technology makes all this possible.
 The low cost of technology has truly revolutionized the possibilities for improving education.”